Board of Directors

 Anne Marie is an alumna of the University of Scranton for both undergraduate and graduate school.
 She returned for her graduate work after a year with the Jesuit Volunteer Corp in Detroit, Michigan working with vulnerable youth and as a community organizer.
 She has worked for almost 30 years with families experiencing homelessness in Philadelphia and currently serves as the Vice President/Executive Director of Drueding Center.

 “I learned about Saint Oscar Romero through Fr.
 Lally and later heard a first-hand account from a Jesuit novice who was supposed to be at the UCA that fateful night in November 1989.
-Serving on the SCOPE Board provides me with an opportunity to finally do something tangible to support the future of El Salvador through education.”

 Board Member